alehuo/clubhouse/frontend/README.md

 ## Installation instructions

 1. Clone the repo
-2. Install yarn if not yet installed
+2. Run `npm install` to install dependencies
-3. Run `yarn` to install dependencies
+3. Link the shared library with the script provided in the root directory
-4.  `yarn start` to start the front-end, or `yarn build` to create a production optimized build.
+4. Run `npm start` to start the front-end, or `npm run build` to create a production optimized build.

 ## Running tests

-To run tests, run `yarn test`.
+To run tests, run `npm test`.